-This paleo caramel apple cake is a healthy, gluten free dessert recipe made for Thanksgiving.
+This paleo cake is filled with caramel apples, so it’s healthy, gluten and dairy free!
+This healthy dessert will fit perfectly into your paleo diet.
 It’s filled with fall flavors and perfect for family and friends that want to stay healthy during the holiday season.

 We are less than two weeks out from Thanksgiving!
 I cannot believe how fast time flies!
 They say the older you get the faster time goes and that is so true.
 This year flew by!

 Any of you guys feel like this year went super fast?
 Or did it feel extra long for you?
 I swear it was just yesterday Zach and I got engaged.
 We’re supposed to be getting our save the dates this week and we can’t wait!
 Our goal is to have them out right before or just after Thanksgiving.
 We’re trying to beat the holiday and Christmas card rush.

 So far so good because we got all of the envelopes printed with the addresses.
 So thankful for technology!

 Who has time for writing on envelopes when there’s baking to be done?!

 I froze this batch of caramel apple mini paleo cake to take to our Thanksgiving, but I’m going to make another batch because I know how fast they will go.
 My family goes crazy over paleo cake and gluten free desserts!